kwunhangwong/SNNGX_qSNN_encryption/README.md

 ![commit badge](https://img.shields.io/badge/Binary-Neural%20Network-blue)

-## Project Description
+## Description

-**The project creates BIT-flip attack against binarised weight of deep neural network and other machine learning models with minimum vulnerable BITs.**
+**This project creates BIT-flip attack against binarised weight of deep neural network and other machine learning models with minimum vulnerable BITs.**

 This project was supported by the University of Hong Kong, EEE. \
-Currently solely for internal usage.
+Currently restricted to internal usage only.

 ## Usage

-There are 3 attack methods in this repository and some pretrained binary models using NMNIST and MNIST.
+There are 3 attack methods in this repository and some pretrained binary weight models over NMNIST and MNIST.

 1. Random Flipping Attack: